tongzhouxu/mashpit/paper/paper.md

 # Summary

 We are in the era of genomic epidemiology.
-For many transmissible diseases, large percentages of the pathogenic agent are being whole genome sequenced.
+The surveillance of many transmissible diseases is increasingly being conducted through whole genome sequencing of pathogenic agents.
-Then, their sequences are being compared in various ways.
-One example is _Salmonella_, where it is sequenced through the PulseNet molecular surveillance network and then uploaded to NCBI [@nadon2017pulsenet].
+One notable example is _Salmonella_, a major foodborne pathogen routinely sequenced by surveillance programs such as PulseNet.
+Large volumes of _Salmonella_ genomes from these programs are deposited in database systems including NCBI [@nadon2017pulsenet].
-From there, these sequences can be analyzed in a variety of ways including multilocus sequence typing (MLST).
+These publicly available genomes can be analyzed in a variety of ways such as serotyping [@zhang2019seqsero2], multilocus sequence typing (MLST) [@zhou2020enterobase], and single nucleotide polymorphism (SNP) typing [@katz2017comparative].
-These comparisons can help track down a food vehicle and lead to actionable results such as a food recall or inspection.
+These analyses provide important laboratory evidence for outbreak surveillance and investigation.

-Amazingly at the time of this writing in January 2022, there are more than 500 thousand _Salmonella_ genomes.
+At the time of this writing in March 2022, there are more than 400 thousand _Salmonella_ genomes and more than half a million other pathogen genomes at NCBI PAthogen Detection (https://www.ncbi.nlm.nih.gov/pathogens).
 These numbers are expected to increase dramatically and therefore faster methods are needed.

-There have been some major advances to increase the speed of these comparisons.
+There have been some major advances to scale up bioinformatic analyses to large volumes of pathogenic genomes.
+One approach is to provide centralized resources that integrate data and analytical tools.
+For example, Pathogen Detection combines information from at least three databases: SRA, GenBank, and BioSample.
+About once a day, it compares all genomes of a given taxon, separates all genomes into individual clusters using MLST, and then creates a phylogeny for each cluster using single nucleotide polymorphism (SNP) analysis.
+This method is quite comprehensive but it relies on each sample being public, and it cannot be executed locally.

+Another approach is to provide new tools for decentralized and customized manipulation of genomics resources.
-We observed that a new algorithm for genomics called Min-Hash became available to independent researchers.
+We observed that an algorithm for genomics called Min-Hash is well positioned for this purpose.
 A very commonly used software for Min-Hash is called Mash [@ondov2016mash].
 Querying with Mash can be about 3 orders of magnitude faster than other common methods like Basic Local Alignment Search Tool (BLAST) and can have a smaller disk footprint [@camacho2009blast].
 Therefore it can be run on more common scientific workstations.
-However, it does not yield metadata (e.g., date of isolation) which is necessary to gain meaning (e.g., if it is an ongoing outbreak or if it happened 20 years ago).
-On the other hand, NCBI has also created the Pathogen Detection (PD) pipeline and site.
-It combines information from at least three databases: SRA, GenBank, and BioSample.
-About once a day, it compares all genomes of a given taxon, separates all genomes into individual clusters using MLST, and then creates a phylogeny for each cluster using single nucleotide polymorphism (SNP) analysis.
-This method is quite comprehensive but it relies on each sample being public, and it cannot be executed locally.

 We present Mashpit, a new rapid genomic epidemiology platform to query against these large groups of genomes on a local computer.